SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

      - Description
    * - node.valid
      - RW
-     - Is the signal which specify if a transaction is present on the node.
+     - Is the signal which specifies if a transaction is present on the node.
 It is driven by the upstream.
-Once asserted, it can only be dropped the cycle after which ready is high or node.isRemoved.
+Once asserted, it must only be de-asserted the cycle after which either both valid and ready or node.isRemoved are high. valid must not depend on ready.
    * - node.ready
      - RW
      - Is the signal which specify if the node's transaction should move away.
 It is driven by the downstream to create backpresure.
 The signal has no meaning when there is no transaction (node.valid being deasserted)